 - If you need help with an IRB protocol application, call us and make an appointment.
 We can no longer offer Drop-in Help or accommodate people who just stop by.

 - Before you can make an appointment, please attend a group IRB Help Session.
 Many of your questions may be covered during this session.

 - Group IRB-Help Sessions will answer your basic questions and give you tips about the IRB Application forms, Amendments, Consent Forms, Site Permission letters, Interview Guides, etc.

 All IRB Help Sessions are held in Whetten Graduate Center, Giolas Conference Room (second floor).
-Each session will last one hour.
-IRB Help Session dates are as follows:
+Each session will last approx. one hour.
+Fall 2018 IRB Help Session dates are as follows:

 The responsibility of the UConn-Storrs IRB is to work with the University research community to help make sure that human subjects engaged in research are:treated with dignity;adequately protected from risk of harm; and,voluntarily give informed consent to participate in research.

 The IRB also follows the ethical principals found in the Belmont Report and codified in “The Common Rule” set out in 45 CFR 46, subpart A. It also follows subparts B-D of 45 CFR 46.